 Because curd is a major ingredient in this dish, it also has several healthful properties as well:

-Aids in digestion: Thayir Sadam is often eaten after a meal so that the good bacteria present in the curd may help the body digest food easier and smoother.
+Aids in digestion: Thayir Sadam is often eaten after a meal so that the good bacteria present in the curd may help the body digest food easier.
 For generations, this has been the cure for an upset stomach or gastric issues including constipation and bloating.

 Calms Acidity: A milder version of the South Indian thayir sadam made with thinner curd or even buttermilk is excellent for fighting acid reflux